How to spot when writing is AI: The 6 elements of robot style

 We were poring over the portfolios and samples of freelance writers in her spreadsheet.
 I’d already looked through the writing before our meeting, and, well… I was surprised.
 A lot of the samples showed more than a hint of AI.

 To be clear, I have used (and still use) AI as a collaborator.
 And perhaps I’m too much of a romantic… but I want the writing to still feel like me.
-Why choose to be a writer or create content if you eliminate the one thing you got into this for: the actual writing part.
+Why choose to be a writer if you eliminate the one thing you got into this for: the actual writing

-She had a look on her face like ‘this-AI-business-is-adding-stress-when-it-should-be-taking-away’.
-“What should I be looking for?”
+She had a look on her face like ‘this-AI-business-is-giving-me-stress-when-it-should-be-taking-it-away’.
+“What should I be looking for?” she said.

 1. Excessive use of emdashes

-As of now, ChatGPT has a staggering number of weekly active users, and is the go-to for many marketers.
-But ChatGPT is deeply infatuated with one punctuation mark in particular: the em dash (—).
+ChatGPT has a staggering number of weekly active users, and is the go-to for many marketers.
+But ChatGPT has a dead giveaway: a complete infatuation with a punctuation mark.
+The em dash (—).

-Em dashes are used to add thoughts in the middle of a sentence, and ChatGPT usually squeezes them between sentences—like this—instead of having a space between them — like this.
+Em dashes add thoughts in the middle of a sentence, and ChatGPT usually squeezes them between phrases—like this—instead of having a space between them — like this.

-AI loves to add em dashes to create tension!! and drama!! in their sentences.
+AI loves to add em dashes to create tension!!and drama!! in its sentences.
 But 90% of the time they can be cut or replaced by commas.

 Of course, writers who love a good em dash now face a horrible catch-22: lose a useful punctuation mark entirely, or potentially be judged for using AI (even if you didn’t).